1. Philippine Eagle Center

 4. Extreme Sports

 Your visit in Davao would not be complete without eating or bringing home some durians.
-Davao is the top producer of Durian – about 80% in the country – and you can find the cheapest durians in the market, so take advantage of it!
+Davao is the top producer of Durian in the Philippines – contributing around 80% – and you can find the cheapest durians in the market, so take advantage of it!
 There are also sweets and desserts made of durians to sample here, from candies, pastels, cakes to ice-creams.

 6. Explore Samal Island